Application Support Resource

 Registering your interest

-In order to fill in an application form, you need to register your interest to receive a link to the application form.
-This link will be emailed to you when you register (or once applications open if you registered before 03 Jan 2023).
+In order to fill in an application form, you need to register your interest to receive a link to the online form.
+This link will be emailed to you when you register if applications are open, or on the day that applications open if you registered when applications were closed.

 This link is unique to you and will be used throughout your application until you submit it.
 This way you can save your work and not have to worry about losing your link.
-If you need a link reminder, let us know and we can send you one.
+If you need a link reminder, or if you need another link for an additional application, let us know and we can send you one.

 How to use the online application form